Terrence Melton

-Terrence Lee Melton (born January 1, 1977) is a former American football linebacker.
-He was signed by the Houston Thunderbears as a street free agent in 2000.
-He played college football at Rice.
+Terrence Lee Melton (born January 1, 1977) is an American former professional football player who was a linebacker in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Rice Owls.
+He was signed by the Houston Thunderbears of the Arena Football League (AFL) as a street free agent in 2000.

 Melton also played for the Arizona Rattlers, Saskatchewan Roughriders, Atlanta Falcons, New Orleans Saints, Carolina Panthers and Baltimore Ravens.

 Professional career

-Florida Tuskers

 Melton was traded to the Florida Tuskers of the United Football League on August 25, 2009.